ConorSM/bootcamp_intro_env/README.md

 # DevOps Intro
 ## Life before DevOps
+- Devleopers and Operations Working separately
+- spend a long time developing only for bugs to arise during production
 ### Why DevOps
+- Communication between development and operations team
+- Iterative cycles so bugs can be found and fixed as they arise
 #### Key pillars of DevOps
 - Ease of use
 - Flexibility